motform/processing-3-mode/README.md

-# p3-mode
+# processing-3-mode

-A major mode for Processing 3, using the p3 command line tools.
+A very simple major mode for Processing 3, using the p3 command line tools.
 It is not based of ptrv’s far more sophisticated [processing2-mode](https://github.com/ptrv/processing2-emacs), as it was not to keen on working with Processing 3.